Updated: Aug 16, 2022

 Research says you are more likely to achieve your goals when you write them down.
 But success requires more than just documentation.
-Bullet journals are a trend making its rounds on Instagram to help you break down your goals to lists and steps.
-The magic of the bullet journal is it's flexible instead of traditional calendar planners or school notebooks you design your bullet journal.
+Bullet journals are a trend making its rounds on Instagram to help you break down your goals into lists and steps.
+The magic of the bullet journal is it's flexible. instead of traditional calendar planners or school notebooks, you design your bullet journal.

 What is a Bullet Journal?

-A bullet journal is essentially a journal that you use to organize your to-do lists, as well as to keep other notes and a log of things that you've already done.
-You do this by using bulleted items, which is the origin of the name (makes sense right?).
+A bullet journal is essentially a journal that you use to organize your to-do lists and keep other notes and a log of things that you've already done.
+You do this by using bulleted items, which is the origin of the name (makes sense, right?).
 My favorite part of the bullet journal is it only requires a blank book so you can pick a size, color, and style that will help you remember to keep your goals in front of you.

-Well kind of, but it's also more organized and useful than a book of lists.
+Well, kind of, but it's also more organized and useful than a book of lists.
 You don't need to get a specially formatted notebook; any journal can become a bullet journal.
-I've personally found lined, or graphic paper works best.
-To decide the best book to get started, consider the components of a typical bullet journal and how you might go about setting one up for yourself.
+I've personally found lined, or graph paper works best.
+To decide the best book to start, consider the components of a typical bullet journal and how you might set one up for yourself.

 How To Organize Your Bullet Journal

 + Daily Log and Key.
 The bulk of your bullet journal will consist of a daily log.
 Each day, you'll create a list of items, which will act as a to-do list as well as a place to keep your general notes and ideas you want to jot down.

 You might wonder how you make sense of your lists when you keep everything in one place.
 You use a key to distinguish different types of notes.